-In the case of non-commercial leases, tenants for more than three years have a legal right of preferred acquisition in case of sale to a third party.
+In the case of non-commercial leases, tenants have a preference right in case of sale of the property after the second year of lease agreement.
 Eviction of defaulting tenants is enforced through a special eviction procedure (procedimento especial de despejo), which is an exclusive procedure of National Lease Offices (Balcão Nacional do Arrendamento).